stitchdata/docs/_saas-integrations/google-analytics/v1/google-analytics-v1.md

       To add another report, click **Configure another report** and enter a name for the report.

-      {% include note.html type="single-line" content="**Renaming reports**: You can rename reports after the integration has been created, but doing so will have implications on where Stitch loads the report's data in your destination.
-Refer to the [Custom report replication section](#renamed-reports) for more info." %}
+      {% include note.html type="single-line" content="**Renaming and deleting reports**: After the integration is created, renaming and deleting reports will have implications how data from this integration is loaded into your destination.
+Refer to the [Renamed](#renamed-reports) and [Deleted reports](#deleted-reports) sections for more info." %}

   - title: "historical sync"